 In 2018, Double ARC joined forces with A Renewed Mind in order to offer more services to our clients and their families.
-At that time they became Double ARC Center for FASD at A Renewed Mind is a 501(c)3 nonprofit.
+At that time they became Double ARC Center for FASD at A Renewed Mind which is a 501(c)3 nonprofit.

 Double ARC Center for FASD Mission Statement

-Double ARC serves children and their families who are affected by prenatal alcohol exposure to reach their full potential through education, intervention and advocacy.
-Double ARC is sponsored by the Sisters of Notre Dame.
+Double ARC Center for FASD serves children and their families who are affected by prenatal alcohol exposure to reach their full potential through education, intervention and advocacy.

 Double ARC Center for FASD Vision Statement

 A world in which children are free of preventable birth defects.